ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 8.
 Output from the command `ibmcloud dev create` where you select option #2, for a Web App" caption-side="bottom"}
+`Example 8.
+Output from the command ibmcloud dev create where you select option #2, for a Web App`

 There are a number of options in Example 9 based on what are called "buildpacks," and please note the option for using 'Node'.
 Type '4' and press enter.